-In this post, we will discuss how to set up your new WordPress site by installing a LAMP stack.
+In this post, we cover how to set up your new WordPress site by installing a LAMP stack.

 On a VPS, the LAMP stack provides the basic functionality needed to host WordPress on your new site.
 Every website needs an operating system, web server software, a database, and PHP.
 In order to follow along, you will need to have a Linux operating system on your server (preferably Ubuntu as we use Ubuntu in the tutorial).
 The operating system should have already been done when you purchased the VPS.